OBOAcademy/obook/docs/lesson/synonyms.md

 Some ontologies have started using dc:contributor and rdfs:seeAlso for more fine-grained provenance, but this pattern is not widely adopted.

+!!! info

+    We warmly recommend to use to be generous with provenance when curating synonyms.
+    At the very least, we recommend to capture the ORCiD of the curator that captured the synonym, or the ROR of the organisation that promotes the term.
+    Ideally, however, you furthermore capture the source of the synonym, which could be a PMID, a term from an ontology or a DOI.

-For an overview of the two synonym properties and types, we will resort to the specialised documentations here:
+For an overview of the two synonym properties and types, we will refer to the specialised documentation pages here:

 - [Overview of synonym properties](../reference/synonyms-obo.md)
 - [Overview of synonym types](../reference/synonyms-types.md)